-It’s a requirement of the Fair Work Act 2009 that employers give their employees written notice of redundancy.
+The Fair Work Act 2009 requires employers to give their employees written notice of redundancy.
 If this is not completed, it may be considered a contravention of the provisions of the National Employment Standards, which can carry a fine of up to $10,800 for an individual and $54,000 for a corporation.

 - The reason for the termination of the employee's employment.

-- The notice period and whether the employee will be paid in lieu of notice.
+- The notice period and whether the employee will be paid instead of notice.

 - The date of the employee's last day of work.